$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Classical -matrices

-A linear operator $\sg: \fg\to\fg$ is called intertwining if it satisfies
+A linear operator $\sg: \fg\to\fg$ is said to be intertwining if it satisfies

-\begin{prp}[\cite{RS}] If $R$ is an $R$-matrix and $\sg$ is an intertwining operator, then $R\circ\sg$ is also an $R$-matrix. \end{prp} Note that intertwining operators form a linear family.
-Hence the $R$-matrices $R\circ\sg$, with $R$ fixed and $\sg$ being intertwining operators, induce compatible Poisson brackets.
+\begin{prp}[\cite{RS}] If $R$ is an $R$-matrix and $\sg$ is an intertwining operator, then $R\circ\sg$ is also an $R$-matrix. \end{prp} Note that all intertwining operators compose a linear family.
+Hence the $R$-matrices $R\circ\sg$, with $R$ fixed and $\sg$ being intertwining operators, induce a family of compatible Poisson brackets.